 Friends of the Summerville Library receive a monthly update highlighting upcoming Friends activities and programs.
 By joining the Friends, you will get previews of what’s going on at the Library as you show your support for this vital part of Summerville.
 To join the Friends, please visit our Membership page.

-Mevelyn Williams, Secretary
+Mevelyn Williams, Vice President

 The Friends are engaged in a variety of services and programs, including: